Nerajno/begin-to-code/lessons/python/lesson-5/presentation.md

       state = 'locked'
 ```
 ---
-And we have a big if statement that decides what do do if the state is locked...
+And we have a big if statement that decides what to do if the state is locked...
 *******************************************
 ```python
 state = 'locked'